SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/input/keys-text/keys/*-keys.md

 ###### letter keys

-A letter key is a visible character key that produces a letter
+A letter key is a visible character key that produces a letter.

 ##### delete/backspace